 Diploma in Group Supervision

 A creative and professional training for experienced supervisors who want to/already offer group supervision.
-Set in an atmosphere of prayer and discernment, the course builds on key theories of supervisory practice to focus on developing and facilitating pastoral supervision groups for a variety of contexts.
+Set in an atmosphere of prayer and discernment, the course builds on key theories of supervisory practice to focus on developing and facilitating reflective pastoral supervision groups for a variety of contexts.
 The content of the course draws on different modalities, models of participation and theories of group work.
 Attention will be paid to group formation, cohesion, intercultural and power dynamics.
 Participants will engage in group exercises, reflect on demonstrations in the light of the theories taught and practise leading groups.

 Jane Leach is an APSE accredited senior supervisor and trainer.
 She was the founding chair of APSE and is the author of A Charge to Keep, and, with Michael Paterson, of Pastoral Supervision: A Handbook.
 She holds a diploma in creative supervision methods from the London Centre for Psychodrama.
 She is an ordained Methodist presbyter, serving as the Principal of Wesley House.
-She has more than 15 years experience of teaching pastoral supervision and has developed training materials for use in Britain, the USA and Kenya.
+She has more than 15 years experience of teaching reflective pastoral supervision and has developed training materials for use in Britain, the USA and Kenya.
 She researches and supervises academic research in this field.

 “It has been so energising to put this course together and I really look forward to sharing the learning with other participants.
 This course will strengthen the skillset of anyone engaging in reflective practice with groups in a pastoral setting.”